EnterpriseDB/tpa/RELNOTES.md

 - Require 2ndQuadrant ansible to be installed via ``tpaexec setup``, and ignore any other Ansible installation in $PATH

+- Enable HTTP-based queue checks for haproxy if the Platypus extension is available on the backend Postgres servers (this fixes the SELinux limitation mentioned in the v9.1 release notes)

 ## v9.1 (2020-01-20)